 At university he chose courses that would accommodate his wide interests, specialising in the sociology of religion, the theory of language development and the art of the Italian Renaissance.
 A post-graduate course in management lead Anthony away from his calling as a writer and into a career as a manager in various UK businesses.
 His interest in the esoteric continued with a growing fascination for quantum physics and neurology developing over the years.

-Anthony has now written seven books, co-authored an eighth and co-edited a ninth.
+Anthony has now written eight books, co-authored an ninth and co-edited a tenth.
 All of them develop his Cheating the Ferryman hypothesis into ever-wider areas of application.
 His approach has always been to apply science to the mysterious and the enigmatic.

 His tenth book, a work on the the time plays and time-theories of British author-playwright J.B.
 Priestley, was published in 2018.
 In 2019 a sequel to his book, Opening the Doors of Perception will be published.
 Also in 2018, an audio book of Anthony’s first work, Is There Life After Death – The Extraordinary Science of What Happens When We Die was released with Anthony reading his own writings.